Wanda Nanibush

 Wanda Nanibush (born 1976) is an Anishinaabe curator, artist and educator based in Toronto, Ontario.
-She is the Curator of Indigenous Art at the Art Gallery of Ontario and the author of the 2017 book Violence No More: The Rise of Indigenous Women.
+From 2016 to 2023, she held the position of the inaugural curator of Indigenous Art at the Art Gallery of Ontario.

+Nanibush won the 2023 Toronto Book Award for the book Moving the Museum, written in collaboration with her fellow Art Gallery of Ontario curator Georgiana Uhlyarik and was a jurist for the 2023 Sobey Art Award.

 Career

 Nanibush is a member of the Beausoleil First Nation.
-She obtained an MA in visual arts from the University of Toronto.
+She obtained an MA in visual studies from the University of Toronto.
 She has also served as Curator in Residence at the Justina M. Barnicke Gallery.

-Nanibush has a long-standing relationship with Anishinaabe multimedia artist Rebecca Belmore and has curated a series of shows featuring her work including KWE: Photography, Sculpture, Video and Performance by Rebecca Belmore (2014) at the Justina M. Barnicke Gallery, and Rebecca Belmore: Facing the Monumental (2018) a retrospective of Belmore's 30 year career at the Art Gallery of Ontario.
+Nanibush has a long-standing relationship with Anishinaabe multimedia artist Rebecca Belmore and has curated a series of shows featuring her work including KWE: Photography, Sculpture, Video and Performance by Rebecca Belmore (2014) at the Justina M. Barnicke Gallery, and Rebecca Belmore: Facing the Monumental (2018) a survey of Belmore's 30 year career at the Art Gallery of Ontario.

 Nanibush has been an active community organizer participating in demonstrations against the Iraq War and uranium processing, and raising awareness about the relationship between racism and lack of education.
 She has also worked as an organizer for Idle No More Toronto talks and teach-ins to help with education efforts.

+In 2025, she will serve as the Helen Frankenthaler Visiting Professor in Curating in the Ph.D programme in art history at the City University of New York.

 Art Gallery of Ontario

 Nanibush began work at the Art Gallery of Ontario in 2016 as an assistant curator of Canadian and Indigenous Art in the department of Canadian art.
-Her first curatorial project at the AGO was assisting with Toronto: Tributes + Tributaries, 1971–1989, for which she included Anishinaabemowin interpretive text alongside English and French as a way of marking Toronto as traditional Indigenous territory.
+Her first curatorial project at the AGO was Toronto: Tributes + Tributaries, 1971–1989, for which she included Anishinaabemowin land acknowledgment text alongside English and French as a way of marking Toronto as traditional Indigenous territory.
+The exhibition was a collections exhibition that turned over after four months including over 120 artists.
+It had a film festival and performance art series as part of the programming.